awwx/meteor-mongo-counter/README.md

 Collection.

-The Mongo collection used to store counter values is "awwx_autoincrement_counter".
+The Mongo collection used to store counter values is "awwx_mongo_counter".
 Accessing this collection with a Meteor Collection isn't recommended, because changes made by `incrementCounter` aren't reported back to Meteor.